Saturday, March 19, 2016

 Flower Market

-Islands of Water Hyacinths from the main land drift out to see.
+Islands of Water Hyacinths from the mainland drift out to see.
 Told similar patches of debris may have helped ancestors of the Galapagos get to the islands millions of years ago.

 Lizards hanging out with the pigeons... different I must say